mvrl-clasp/MultimodalFusionFramework/README.md

 This folder comes with the BerkeleyAligner and BerkeleyParser with the English grammer database.

+All codes are programmed to work with the current data, file, and folder format as provided in the VLSAData and VLSAUnits folders.
+Changes in the directory tree, filenames, and data format will have to be accomodated in the respective code for execution without error.

 #### 2. VLSAData:

 This folder consists of example files for data that is required for each step up to the step before applying the Berkeley aligner.
-The Readme exaplins in detail what data is need at which step.
-It also has a folder for the reference alignments (ground truth) that can be obtained using the RegionLabeler software provided n this website [SNAG](https://mvrl-clasp.github.io/SNAG/).
+The Readme explains in detail what data is need at which step.
+It also has a folder for the reference alignments (ground truth) that can be obtained using the RegionLabeler software provided on this website [SNAG](https://mvrl-clasp.github.io/SNAG/).

 #### 3. VLSAUnits:

+This folder consists of the example output from the BerkeleyAligner when applied to the appropriate data present in the VLSAData folder.
+It also consists of the example Baseline and Reference output that is then used by the framework to calculate the performance metrics.

 #### 4. ALignmentPlotter: